 This observation shocked Chris.
 “I was nothing like Sam; as a kid!
 I was always worried about making everyone happy, and I never lost my temper.”
 With a little more probing, we figured out that the discrepancy in her reactions to these two kids came down to their birth order in the family.

-My daughter is just like me—and parenting her is driving me crazy When Chris was a small child, she had felt that her mom often ignored her and her sister’s needs.
+When Chris was a small child, she had felt that her mom often ignored her and her sister's needs.
 As the elder sibling, Chris would step up and mother her baby sister.
 Chris had also been harshly criticized and felt shamed if she ever acted out in front of her mother.
 Her belief system became that younger siblings were entitled to act like kids, but elder siblings ought to be mature and in full control of their emotions at all times.

 To help Chris show more empathy towards Sam when her elder daughter was struggling with her feelings, I told Chris that any time Sam began to push her buttons, she should pause and disconnect emotionally long enough to ask herself: "How is Sam like me as a kid in this moment?" and "What did I need from my parents as a kid of her age?"
 Over time it became easier for her to feel more compassion when her daughter was losing control and was able both to reassure her and gently help her to self-regulate, as she did for the baby of the family, Liv.